CHEE-collaborative/newhaven_csi/README.md

   - Change spatial context from New Haven neighborhoods shapefile with `sf::st_union` to town boundary shapefile sourced from Connecticut DEEP ArcGIS archive (https://deepmaps.ct.gov/datasets/CTDEEP::connecticut-and-vicinity-town-boundary-set/about?layer=1).
   - When plotted, the unioned neighborhoods (red) have a different border than the town boundary (black), which would result in a different spatial context and different values for interpolation to census block groups and calculation of environmental variables.
 ![New Haven boundary comparison](figures/nh_town_neighborhood_comparison.png)
+  - Direct query to OpenStreetMaps with post filtering instead of SQL filter at query time.

 ## scripts/
 `a_00_initiate.R`